Serene-Arc/bulk-downloader-for-reddit/README.md

 # Bulk Downloader for Reddit

-This is a tool to download data from Reddit.
+This is a tool to download submissions or submission data from Reddit.
+It can be used to archive data or even crawl Reddit to gather research data.
+The BDFR is flexible and can be used in scripts if needed through an extensive command-line interface.

-# Usage
+## Usage

 The BDFR works by taking submissions from a variety of "sources" from Reddit and then parsing them to download.
 These sources might be a subreddit, multireddit, a user list, or individual links.
 These sources are combined and downloaded to disk, according to a naming and organisational scheme defined by the user.